Contributed By Wesslau Sӧderqvist Advokatbyrå

 Employers are typically interested in collecting information regarding their employees to monitor performance, presence, and compliance with policies, as well as to protect against corporate espionage and security.
 The GDPR generally allows for monitoring for such purposes where employers have a legitimate interest.
 However, employers must ensure that their legitimate interests are not overridden by the interests or fundamental rights of the employees.

-Monitoring activities may include camera surveillance, reading employees’ emails, reviewing logs, etc.
+Monitoring activities may include camera surveillance, reading employees’ emails, reviewing logs, and implementing cybersecurity tools in equipment provided by the employer, etc.

 Role of Labour Organisations